UnitedPlanet/intrexx-in-docker/README.md

 In both cases you follow these steps:

 - In the `docker-compose.yml` enable the commented lines for the nginx service.
-Please be aware of the correct indentation so that `nginx` is recognied as an additional container.
-Also adjust the `PORTAL_BASE_URL` environmen variable.
+Please be aware of the correct indentation so that `nginx` is recognized as an additional container.
+Also adjust the `PORTAL_BASE_URL` environment variable.
 - Within the directory `resource/nginx/ssl/<Your server's DNS>` provide the needed certificate files and a DH param file for your server.
-- Within the files `docker-compose.yml` and `resource/nginx/conf.d/default.conf` replace all occurences of `example.unitedplanet.de` with your desired DNS.
+- Within the files `docker-compose.yml` and `resource/nginx/conf.d/default.conf` replace all occurrences of `example.unitedplanet.de` with your desired DNS.
 - If you changed the portal name (by modifying the EVN Var PORTAL_NAME) also adjust the htmlroot path in `resource/nginx/conf.d/default.conf`.

 If the portal is contained in the separate portal-data volume (case 2 above), you are done now.
 If you mounted the portal from a local directory instead (case 1 above), adjust the volume definition in the nginx service in `docker-compose.yml` as well: